Marry-your-rapist law: 20th and 21st century

 In several Middle Eastern and North African countries, marry-the-rapist laws that were adopted upon achieving independence in the mid-20th century, were carried over from various earlier periods.
 The origins of these laws are to be traced to a mixture of pre-existing local Arab traditions, Ottoman imperial laws and European (French and British) colonial laws.
 Traditionally, a woman was considered to be the property of her father.
 If she was raped, she was considered damaged property "so the rapist must either pay 'compensation' or accept the damaged goods" and marry the victim.
 To avoid paying the family, the perpetrator often chose to marry the victim, who "had absolutely no choice but to marry the rapist and spend the rest of the life" with him.
-In this way, some might argue that the victim of the assault had a harsher punishment than her attacker.
+In this way the victim of the assault had a harsher punishment than her attacker.
 Currently, India's Penal Code "makes it amply clear that marriage does not act as an absolving factor in case of rape".

 Marry-your-rapist laws were common around the world until the 1970s.
 Since the late 20th century, the remaining laws of this type have been increasingly challenged and repealed in a number of countries.

 In 1997, fifteen Latin American countries had laws that exonerated a rapist if he offered to marry the victim and she accepted.
 These were Argentina, Brazil, Chile, Colombia, Costa Rica, Ecuador, Guatemala, Honduras, Nicaragua, Panama, Peru (since 1924), Paraguay, the Dominican Republic, Uruguay and Venezuela.
 Costa Rica exonerated a rapist if he expresses an intention to marry the victim, even if she did not accept.
 The law in Peru was modified in 1991 to absolve all co-defendants in a gang rape case if any one of them married the victim.
 By 2017, all but four of these countries have definitively repealed these laws.
 Colombia repealed its law in 1997, Peru and Chile in 1999, Brazil and Uruguay in 2005, Nicaragua and Guatemala in 2006, Costa Rica in 2007, Panama in 2008, Argentina in 2012, Ecuador in 2014.
 Italy had similar laws until 1981.

 In 2017, a World Bank Group report claimed there were 12 countries left with marry-your-rapist laws: Angola, Bahrain, Equatorial Guinea, Eritrea, Iraq, Jordan (repealed in August 2017), Lebanon (repealed July 2017), Libya, Palestine, the Philippines, Syria and Tunisia (repealed in July 2017).
 A Reuters report, in July of the same year, also listed Algeria, Kuwait and Tajikistan.